DataDog/documentation/content/en/integrations/guide/aws-manual-setup.md

 ### AWS

-1. In your AWS console, create an IAM user to be used by the Datadog integration with the [necessary permissions](#aws-integration-iam-policy).
+1. In your AWS console, create an IAM user to be used by the Datadog integration with the necessary permissions.
+Scroll to the end of this document for full list.
 2. Generate an access key and secret key for the Datadog integration IAM user.

 For more details, see the [How to use an external ID when granting access to your AWS resources to a third party][1] AWS documentation.